akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice stood near the fire, her hands wrapped around a cup of spiced ale.
 She was still thinking about the bird — still worried, still searching, still hoping.

 Sir Guy appeared at her side.
-"You look like you are a thousand miles away."
+‘You look like you are a thousand miles away.‘

-"I was thinking about the King's demand.
-There is no bird to be had."
+‘I was thinking about the King’s demand.
+There is no bird to be had.‘

 He nodded sympathetically.
-"I have been looking too.
+‘I have been looking too.
 I asked everywhere I could think of.
-There is simply nothing."
+There is simply nothing.‘

-"You have been looking for me?"
+‘You have been looking for me?‘

-"I told you I would.
-I promised I would help you."
+‘I told you I would.
+I promised I would help you.‘

 She felt a rush of gratitude.
-"That is kind of you, Sir Guy."
+‘That is kind of you, Sir Guy.‘

 He shrugged.
-"I would do anything for you, Beatrice."
+‘I would do anything for you, Beatrice.‘

 *She felt her cheeks flush.
 She looked away, towards the dancers.*

 And then she heard it — a conversation nearby.
 Two women, talking.

-"I heard he bought them all," one woman said.
-"Every bird in the valley."
+‘I heard he bought them all,‘ one woman said.
+‘Every bird in the valley.‘

-"Who did?"
+‘Who did?‘

-"That knight.
-The one who's been riding through.
-Paid silver for them."
+‘That knight.
+The one who’s been riding through.
+Paid silver for them.‘

-"Old Martha's gander — he bought it.
-The last one."
+‘Old Martha’s gander — he bought it.
+The last one.‘

 Beatrice stood very still.
 The dancers blurred before her eyes.

 She turned back to Sir Guy.
 He was still smiling, still warm, still apologizing.

-"I wish I could have done more," he was saying.
-"I am sorry I could not help you."
+‘I wish I could have done more,‘ he was saying.
+‘I am sorry I could not help you.‘

-And then she remembered the nurse's words. *A man who asks too many questions about other people's property is rarely asking out of kindness.*
+And then she remembered the nurse’s words. *A man who asks too many questions about other people’s property is rarely asking out of kindness.*

 She remembered the farmer at the crossroads, the look on his face.
-She remembered the priest's warning.
+She remembered the priest’s warning.
 She remembered all of it.

 He had bought the birds.
 He had taken them from the market.
 He had stripped her of every option.
 And then he had stood there, apologizing for not finding one.

 ---

-### The "Poppinjay" Scene
+### The ‘Poppinjay’ Scene

-"It is a shame," Sir Guy was saying.
-"A holding like yours should not be left without protection.
-A woman alone—"
+‘It is a shame,‘ Sir Guy was saying.
+‘A holding like yours should not be left without protection.
+A woman alone—‘

-"I am not alone."
+‘I am not alone.‘

 He blinked.
-"What?"
+‘What?‘

-"I am not alone," she repeated.
-"I have my father.
+‘I am not alone,‘ she repeated.
+‘I have my father.
 I have my people.
-And I have my own hands."
+And I have my own hands.‘

 He smiled, as if she were a child saying something amusing.
-"Of course.
-But a husband—"
+‘Of course.
+But a husband—‘

-"A husband who would take my land, my people, and my goose?"
+‘A husband who would take my land, my people, and my goose?‘

 His smile faltered.
-"I do not know what you mean."
+‘I do not know what you mean.‘

-"I think you do, Sir Guy.
-I think you know exactly what I mean."
+‘I think you do, Sir Guy.
+I think you know exactly what I mean.‘

 She stepped closer to him, her voice carrying across the bonfire.

-*"I prefer men who work for their supper," she said coldly, "not some fine popinjay who lives off the sweat of others."*
+*’I prefer men who work for their supper,‘ she said coldly, ‘not some fine popinjay who lives off the sweat of others.‘*

 The bonfire crackled.
 The dancers stopped.
 The elders fell silent.

-Sir Guy's face went pale.
+Sir Guy’s face went pale.
 He opened his mouth, then closed it.
 He was speechless — furious, humiliated, and unable to defend himself.

 Beatrice turned away.
 She walked back to Harold without looking back.